 Evaluation of quality of life in Greek colorectal cancer survivors

 Doga, Georgia (2008) Evaluation of quality of life in Greek colorectal cancer survivors.
 PhD thesis, Middlesex University.

 Based on the concept of Health-Related Quality of Life (HRQOL) this study was focused on understanding and assessing the impact of colorectal cancer disease and its treatment on Greek patients' HRQOL over time.
 Also, this study sought to identify multiple factors (related either to patient or disease characteristics) that contributed to patients' HRQOL in both specific and general domains.
 Age, gender, stage at diagnosis, time elapse since diagnosis, income, education, colostomy appliance, disease recurrence, depression and communication between couples were examined for their effect on HRQOL over time.
 145 Greek outpatients (male 87, female 58) completed the Functional Assessment of Cancer Therapy-Colorectal (FACT-C) Quality of Life Instrument and the Mental Component of the Short Form 36 Health Survey questionnaire measuring both generic and disease-specific HRQOL, as well as the Center for Epidemiologic Studies Depression Scale (CES-D) to detect depressive symptoms, and the Enriching & Nurturing Relationship Issues, Communication & Happiness (ENRICH) scale to assess communication between couples, at an interval of either one year or more than 5 years since diagnosis.
 Statistical significance was set at (p<0.05) and data were analysed using the Statistical Package for the Social Sciences (SPSS).

 |Item Type:||Thesis (PhD)|

 |Additional Information:||A thesis submitted to Middlesex University in partial fulfillment of the requirements for the degree of Master of Philosophy.|

-|Deposited On:||22 Sep 2010 13:38|
+|Date Deposited:||22 Sep 2010 13:38|